UNIVAC 1101: Commercialization

 The company turned to the task of selling the systems commercially.
 Atlas was named after a character in the popular comic strip Barnaby, and they initially decided to name the commercial versions "Mabel".
-Jack Hill suggested "1101" instead; 1101 is the binary representation of the number 13, the tak number of the project.
+Jack Hill suggested "1101" instead; 1101 is the binary representation of the number 13, the task number of the project.
 The ERA 1101 was publicly announced in December 1951.
 Atlas II, slightly modified became the ERA 1103, while a more heavily modified version with core memory and floating point math support became the UNIVAC 1103A.

 At about this time the company became embroiled in a lengthy series of political maneuverings in Washington, D.C.
 Drew Pearson's Washington Merry-Go-Round claimed that the founding of ERA was a conflict of interest for Norris and Engstrom because they had used their war-time government connections to set up a company for their own profit.
 The resulting legal fight left the company drained, both financially and emotionally.
 In 1952 they were purchased by Remington Rand, largely as a result of these problems.

 Remington Rand had recently purchased Eckert–Mauchly Computer Corporation, builders of the famed UNIVAC I, the first commercial computer in the US.
 Although ERA and UNIVAC were run separately within the company, looking to cash in on the UNIVAC's well known name, they renamed the machine to become the "UNIVAC 1101".
 A series of machines based on the same basic design followed, and were sold into the 1960s before being replaced by the similar-in-name-only UNIVAC 1100 family.